Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Introduction

 It is now known that, while the behavior of very low density condensates can be well described using elementary single-particle quantum mechanics, systems in which the interactions are stronger show behavior which is quantitatively, and frequently qualitatively, different.
-In particular it was shown in Ref.\cite{Scott} that the interference pattern formed when two counterpropagating interacting clouds overlap can give rise to the formation of persistent dark solitary waves and, subsequently, the nucleation of linear arrays of vortex rings.
+It was shown in Ref.\cite{Scott} that the interference of two counterpropagating interacting clouds can give rise to the formation of persistent dark solitary waves and, subsequently, the nucleation of linear arrays of vortex rings.
 As well as having implications for real matter wave interferometers, these processes are of intrinsic interest as an experimentally controllable route to homogeneous quantum turbulence \cite{vinen}.
-Recently, experiments have observed the spontaneous formation of vortices in a ring trap in which the condensate is split into three components and then allowed to recombine \cite{Sche}.
-Related theoretical work focuses on the role of ramping down the trap potential and phase imprinting on the formation of these spontaneous vortices \cite{Carr, Carr1}.
-Although the role of interference in the formation of vortices has been pointed out \cite{Carr, Carr1}, the detailed description of how the interference affects the formation of nonlinear excitations has not been shown.
+Recent experiment \cite{Sche} has observed the spontaneous formation of vortices in a ring trap in which the condensate is split into three components and then allowed to recombine.
+Related theoretical work focuses on the role of recombination time (controlled by the time of ramping down the central barrier of the trap potential) and relative phase difference (controlled by the holding time or phase imprinting\cite{PRA.60.3381}) on the formation of these spontaneous vortices \cite{Carr, Carr1, PRA.87.023603}.
+However, the detailed description of how the combination of expansion and interference of atom clouds affects the formation of nonlinear excitations has not been shown.